daxter-army/key-cast/readme.md

 **For Linux/OS X users only**

-- After downloading the file, open the settings of the file, go to permissions tab and check the option saying **allow executing file as program**, and then run the file, now it would run smoothly.
+- After downloading the file, open the properties of the file, go to permissions tab and check the option saying **allow executing file as program**, and then run the file, now it would run smoothly.

 ## Getting Started (Development)